 Information about Quality and Standards

-South Devon College was reviewed by the Quality Assurance Agency (QAA) as part of the Integrated Quality and Enhancement Review (IQER) process in December 2014.
-This process, similar to Ofsted, is how the QAA ensures that the quality of higher education delivered in Further Education Colleges meets the relevant standard required for the awards each institution offers.
-Since 2012, higher education in Colleges is reviewed in the same way as all universities and providers of higher education, through the Higher Education Review (HER).
+South Devon College was reviewed by the Quality Assurance Agency (QAA) as part of the Higher Education Review (HER) in December 2014.
+This process, similar to Ofsted, is how the QAA ensures that the quality of higher education delivered meets the relevant standard required for the awards each institution offers.

 The review in December 2014, judged the quality of student learning opportunities and the enhancement of student learning opportunities as commended.
 The full review can be read here and the Action Plan here.